-Your balance sheet is a critical tool to understand what your business assets are worth.
+Your balance sheet is a critical tool to understanding what your business assets are worth.
 The problem is, the information on it can be misleading because not all assets are valued the same way.

-Some of your business assets are stated at fair market value, which is the price at which they’d they would sell in a healthy market.
+Some of your business assets are stated at fair market value, which is the price at which they’d sell in a healthy market.
 Most, however, are not.
-U.S. accounting standards tend to be quite conservative, so, when in doubt, accountants usually understate your financial position rather than overstate it.
+U.S. accounting standards tend to be quite conservative, so when in doubt, accountants usually understate your financial position rather than overstate it.

-Property, Plant, and Equipment
+Property, plant and equipment

 Accountants record a portion of depreciation expense every year based on the estimated useful life of the asset.
-Property, plant, and equipment can be written down if its value drops dramatically, but it can’t be written up if its value increases.
+Property, plant, and equipment can be written down if their value drops dramatically, but they can’t be written up if their value increases.

 Any land your business owns is recorded at historical cost.
 Because land usually has an unlimited useful life, generally accepted accounting standards mandate that land is never depreciated.
 It’s also never written up, even if its fair market value increases.

 Goodwill represents intangible assets that give your company extra value.
-A loyal customer base, a skilled team of engineers, and excellent brand recognition are all examples of goodwill.
+A loyal customer base, a skilled team of engineers and excellent brand recognition are all examples of goodwill.

 For most companies, these intangible assets are not measured or recorded at all.
 The only time goodwill is calculated is when a company is acquired or sold.

 Asset valuation methods